AmoDinho/design-systems-zero-hero/README.md

 For your typography simply take Two fonts from Google Fonts, One for headings and the other for your body text.
 Then have Five or Six main headings, Then have a body text, caption text.
 Most importanly, systemize your sizing for your fonts and also spacing.
 [Add picture of sizing]
  ### Shouldn’t take more than five days
+During this design phase, it should not take longer than a working week to get the UI library functional for you to build high fidelity mockups.

 ### Overview of engineering  phase